jimdigriz/debian-mssp4/README.md

  * Bluetooth - is USB, hangs off the USB3 hub (powered off?)
  * need to improve power saving
       * suspend uses lots of power (will not last 24 hours)
+      * suspend is only accessible via closing the lid, S3 is not exposed via ACPI
       * wireless power saving is disabled
       * `i915.enable_rc6=7` works it seems, need to give it more testing
       * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system